8 American Law and Economics Review 410 (2006)

 Date of Authorship for this Version

 Brooks, Richard R. W., "Diversity and Discontent: The Relationship Between School Desegregation and Perceptions of Racial Justice" (2006).
 Faculty Scholarship Series.
-Paper 3748.
+3748.